rickykaare/csvtrans/README.md

 _Tool for building translations from Google Sheet_

 The idea behind the tool is to read translations from a Google Sheet and output them as string resources for iOS or Android.
+### Installation
+Tool can be installed using the command

+    dotnet tool install -g csvtrans

 ### CLI interface